No Crash, No Exploit: Automated Verification of Embedded Kernels: Related Work

 \begin{sectionhighlight} Being based on abstract interpretation, our method can address kernels with features out of reach of prior attempts based on symbolic execution (e.g., real-time schedulers).
 While we can still design kernels to get around the limitations of the tool~\cite{nelson2019scaling}, {\it we are the first to verify an existing, unmodified real kernel}. \end{sectionhighlight}

 However, like any sound static analyzer, \binseccodex{} may still be too imprecise on some code patterns, emitting {\it false alarms} or failing to compute a non-trivial invariant.
 For instance, our tool would not handle well self-modification in the kernel, complex lock-free code, or using a general-purpose memory allocator outside of the boot code.
-Still, we can directly reused progress in the automated analysis of these patterns.
+Still, we can directly reuse progress in the automated analysis of these patterns.
+An important pattern for real-time systems is full preemptibility in the kernel.
+It should be possible to extend our analysis to these systems by leveraging our capacity to handle concurrent executions, notably by adding a stack abstraction that would be independent from the concrete address (as in \cite{reps2010there}); this is an important topic for future work.

 \mysubparagraph{Verifying systems with unbounded memory} Prior works targeting machine code \cite{bevier1989kit,dam2013machine,nelson2019scaling,nordholz2020design} use a flat representation of the memory (where the abstract state enumerates all the memory cells in the kernel), causing scalability issues in the presence of a large number of tasks~\cite{nordholz2020design} and preventing \emph{parameterized} verification.
 To handle systems where the amount of memory is not statically known, we need more complex representations that \emph{summarize} memory.
 Points-to and alias analyses are fast and easy to setup but are too imprecise for formal verification, and generally assume that the code behaves nicely, e.g., type-based alias analyses~\cite{diwan1998tbaa} assume that programs comply with the strict aliasing rule -- while kernel codes often do not conform to C standard \cite{klein2014comprehensive}.
 On the other hand, shape analyses~\cite{sagiv1999parametric,chang2008relational} can fully prove memory invariants, but require heavy configuration and generally cannot scale to a full embedded kernel.